SerhatAktay/TrackTx/README.md

 The pipeline downloads all data needed, including reference genomes and experimental data (from GEO).
 If you want to use your own reference genome and/or your own locally stored data you can do so by following the instructions in the pipeline.

 ### Recommended usage
 It's recommended to run the pipeline using a virtual machine or similar that will lessen the burden on your computer.
-It's also recommended to run the pipeline in a "screen" so that you don't need to keep the computer on and connected at all times.
+It's also recommended to run the pipeline using a window manager such as [screen](https://linux.die.net/man/1/screen) so that you don't need to keep the computer on and connected at all times.
 It takes up to 10 hours to run two human samples so allocate enough time.